-Nels Lippert is a partner in the Intellectual Property practice with more than 40 years of experience on a broad range of intellectual property counseling and litigation at some of the leading U.S. law firms.
+Nels Lippert is a partner and chair in the Intellectual Property practice with more than 40 years of experience on a broad range of intellectual property counseling and litigation at some of the leading U.S. law firms.

 A registered U.S. patent attorney, Nels also has particular experience in trials, interferences, counseling and licensing of chemical, biotechnological, pharmaceutical and systems patents.

 Nels’ career highlights include successfully representing the Japanese Foundation for Cancer Research and other Japanese interests against Biogen, Inc., and Yeda Research and Development Co.
 Ltd. in a lengthy and highly publicized U.S. patent interference proceeding involving the patent rights to the DNA sequence coding for Interferon-beta.
 The Federal Circuit affirmed the application of the simultaneous conception and reduction to practice concept to genetic material.
 Fiers v.
 Revel, et al. v.
 Sugano, et al., 984 F2d 1164 (Fed.
 Cir.
 1993).